Chocolate Chickpea Bark2016-12-14

 - Dash of sea salt

-1. Preheat oven to 400 degrees F. Rinse and drain chickpeas.
-Lay them out and pat dry with a paper towel.
-You want your chickpeas to be dry as possible before roasting.
+Preheat the oven to 400 degrees F (204 degrees C).
+Lay the garbanzo beans on a flat surface and pat dry with a towel or paper towel.
+You want your beans to be dry as possible before roasting.

-2. in a medium bowl, toss chickpeas and olive oil together.
-Once coated, lay out on a baking sheet and sprinkle with salt.
+In a medium bowl, toss the garbanzo beans and olive oil together.
+Once evenly coated, lay them out on a baking sheet and sprinkle with salt.

-3. Bake the chickpeas in the oven for 30-35 minutes until golden brown but not burned.
-Every 10 minutes or so, shake the chickpeas around on the pan to ensure even roasting.
+Bake them for 30 to 35 minutes, until they’re a golden brown but not burned.
+Every 10 minutes or so, shake them around on the pan to ensure even roasting.

-5. Once the chocolate is melted, combine with the chickpeas in a bowl and transfer to a baking pan and spread evenly.
-Bark should be about a quarter inch thick, or as thick as a chickpea is tall.
+Once the chocolate is melted, combine with the chickpeas in a bowl and transfer to an 8x8 baking pan, and spread evenly.
+Bark should be about a quarter-inch thick, or as thick as a chickpea is tall.